Kaluga Queen: Reception

 Kaluga Queen's caviar has been favorably reviewed.
 A writer for Newsweek praised the brand's Schrenckii caviar as having peerless "power and intensity".
 French chef Alain Ducasse serves it at his portfolio of restaurants.

 Media coverage of Kaluga Queen has often focused on the Chinese origins of the brand but not the quality, noting the lack of association between China and caviar.
 A piece in that's magazine noted that while Kaluga Queen is "hugely successful", the brand still finds it difficult to gain recognition in the international community.

 At the 2016 G20 Hangzhou summit, which was held in the company's home province of Zhejiang, world leaders attending the summit, were served Kaluga Queen caviar.

+Kaluga Queen has gained international acclaim for its distinctive offerings.
+Its caviar is used in over 27 three-Michelin-starred restaurants across France.